 Rainwater fittings

 Repair category 1

-Notes There is vegetation in the guttering.

-It should be appreciated it was not raining at time of inspection and we are therefore unable to confirm that all rainwater good joints are watertight.
+Notes No significant defects.
+It should be appreciated it was not raining at the time of inspection and we are therefore unable to confirm that all rainwater good joints are watertight.
 It is widely recommended that monitoring of rainwater goods be undertaken particularly in periods of heavy rainfall.